chris17453/ttygif/README.md

 - cliping
 - origin x,y
 - logging with ansi stripping
-- split every n seconds or size
+- split gif every n seconds or size
-- export as frames
+- export as frames, png
-- theme/solarized/bright/microsoft
+- palette theme/solarized/bright/microsoft
-- frames, windows 95, x11, mac, fedora, gnome, cinnamon
+- frames/borders, windows 95, x11, mac, fedora, gnome, cinnamon
-- start and end frames, with delays
+- lead in and outtro frames, with delays
+- output as webm/mp4

 ## The benchmark for speed

-- A medium density 60 second screen recording can be rendered to gif in less than 5 seconds.
+- A medium density 60 second screen recording can be rendered to gif in less than 5-8 seconds,
+- tested on a 2012'ish 4 ghz 8 core amd running 1866 memory with ssd's and Fedora 29

 ## ttygif-assets